-Prerequisite: Completion of ACRV 112 and 113 or ACRV 115.
-Study of commercial refrigeration applications and design concerns including calculating of heat loads and equipment sizing.
+10 hours weekly [2.5 lecture, 7.5 lab] Prerequisite: Completion of ACRV 112 and 113 concerns including calculating of heat loads and equipment sizing.
 Installation and service procedures including maintenance practices are covered in the "hands-on" lab portion of class.
 Emphasis on the refrigerant handling and recovery practices used in the repair and replacement of components.
 Recommended for students desiring to enter the refrigeration industry.
 (AVC)